-Midwest Faces Wind Chill of -50F Which Could Freeze Skin In Ten Minutes As Polar Vortex Sweeps In
+Midwest Faces Wind Chill of -50 F Which Could Freeze Skin In Ten Minutes As Polar Vortex Sweeps In

 — NWS Chicago (@NWSChicago) January 27, 2019

-By Wednesday and Thursday of this week, it will not just be Chicago, but also the likes of Minneapolis, Green Bay Detroit and Milwaukee who will be experiencing the arctic blast.
+By Wednesday and Thursday of this week, it will not just be Chicago, but also the likes of Minneapolis, Green Bay, Detroit, and Milwaukee who will be experiencing the arctic blast.

 Some are predicting it could be the coldest weather seen in the region for five years.
 Jeff Masters, meteorology director at the private Weather Underground, told the Daily Mail, “We’re going to be feeling it big time.
 It’s going to be the coldest air in five years.”